 There are schools in every one of the nine Bermuda Parishes.

-Newcomers working in Bermuda or the spouse of a newcomer with a young child or children should note that all schools in Bermuda are taught in English only.
-None are bilingual.
-Bermuda is a tiny island of only 21 square miles or 56 kilometers in total land area.
+Bermuda is a tiny, isolated (600 miles due east from the nearest mainland, North Carolina, USA, 900 miles from the nearest Caribbean island to the south and 3500 miles from the UK) island group of only 21 square miles or 56 kilometers in total land area.
 The educational system here is completely independent of the systems of any foreign country such as the United Kingdom, USA or Canada or beyond.
 Unlike in far larger countries with significant multi-cultural populations and cultural and educational facilities and laws and faculties to match, no laws or facilities of any kind exist (because there is no or insufficient demand for them) in Bermuda for non-English-speaking children to be taught while at school in any language other than English.
-It is perhaps for this reason that most non-Bermudian newcomers tend to be either childless or with grown-up children or have teenage children studying abroad, in their own countries or elsewhere outside of Bermuda - such as in USA or Canada or Europe or United Kingdom.
+Newcomers working in Bermuda from countries where English is not the official language with a young child or children should note that all schools in Bermuda are taught in English only.

-All education, whether at a Bermuda Government funded or maintained and taxpayer-supported school (a public school) or private school (not taxpayer-supported but with fees paid by parents) is administered and controlled by the Bermuda Government's Ministry of Education and Development, 7 Point Finger Road, Paget DV 04, P. O. Box HM 1185, Hamilton HM EX phone (441) 236-6904.
+All education, whether at a Bermuda Government funded or maintained and taxpayer-supported school (a public school) or private school (not taxpayer-supported but with fees paid by parents) is administered and controlled by the Bermuda Government's Ministry of Education, see http://www.moed.bm/default.aspx, 7 Point Finger Road, Paget DV 04, P. O. Box HM 1185, Hamilton HM EX phone (441) 236-6904.
 Fax 236-4006, Bermuda.
-All enquiries about education in Bermuda not shown in this file should be directed to the latter, not to this author.
+Application forms for teaching posts at Bermuda Government-operated public schools (bit not for private schools) can be obtained from that website.
+All enquiries about education in Bermuda not shown in this file should be directed to the Ministry of Education, not to this author.

 Non-nationals accepting teaching posts in Bermuda from the United Kingdom should note that unlike in the UK there are